 Kids come and take part in discussions, games, singing, and watch older kids minister to them through drama relating to the Bible theme of the day.
 It's all done in a way that makes sense to them, while sharing the Gospel and teaching God's truth!

 What do I wear?

 Come as you are!
 We work hard to be real people.
-Every Sunday you will be amidst highly educated and barely educated people, very wealthy people and poor people, older people and younger people and people from all sorts of backgrounds.
-Everyone fits and no one fits.
+Every Sunday you will be amidst highly educated and barely educated people, wealthy people and poor people, older people and younger people and people from all sorts of backgrounds.
 There is not a standard by which we measure people.
 So you can come as you are.